-In his most recent book, Game Over, Dave Zirin writes that Americans are being robbed by the owners of sports teams: "Now when many of us see the local stadium, we see a $1 billon real estate leviathan … that … has created a new species of fan: those who are paying for the stadiums but, unless they are working behind a counter, are unable to enter their gates.”
-As Zirin explores the intersection of sports and politics, he maintains a sharp focus on the money trail, particularly these billionaire owners who further enrich themselves by relying on middle class Americans’ taxes to fund their massive stadiums.
+In his 2011 book, Game Over, Dave Zirin concluded that Americans are being robbed by the owners of sports teams.
+“Now when many of us see the local stadium, we see a $1 billon real estate leviathan … that … has created a new species of fan: those who are paying for the stadiums [through taxes] but, unless they are working behind a counter, are unable to enter their gates.”
+As Zirin explores the intersection of sports and politics, he maintains a sharp focus on the money trail, particularly the billionaire owners who further enrich themselves by relying on middle-class Americans’ taxes to fund their massive stadiums.

 Zirin was born and raised in New York City.
 Like many boys and girls in America, he grew up participating in organized sports and following his local teams: the Knicks, Mets, and Rangers.
 One of his favorite players growing up was New York Giants linebacker Lawrence Taylor, a man who revolutionized the position with his athletic and aggressive play.

-Some years later in 1996, the story of an NBA player named Mahmoud Abdul-Rauf caught Zirin´s attention.
+Some years later, in 1996, the story of an NBA player named Mahmoud Abdul-Rauf caught Zirin’s attention.
 Rauf refused to come out of the locker room for the playing of the national anthem, objecting to the use of sports for nationalistic ends.
-When asked about it, Rauf said the flag may represent freedom and democracy to some, but to others it represents tyranny and oppression.
+When asked about it, Rauf said that the flag may represent freedom and democracy to some, but to others it represents tyranny and oppression.
 Rauf’s career did not last much longer.

 Zirin listened to the talking heads on ESPN say that Rauf must be one of those activist athletes, like Billie Jean King, Muhammad Ali, or Arthur Ashe.
 He wondered what an “athlete activist” was, so he dug into books and started learning.
 This moment changed his career.
-He was deeply influenced by Howard Zinn’s People’s History of United States, and would go on to write A People’s History of Sports.
+He was deeply influenced by Howard Zinn’s A People’s History of United States and would go on to write A People’s History of Sports in the United States.

-Zirin writes about how the business relationships between the players and the owners of the sports franchises is affected by the fact that many professional athletes come from ghettos in the United States or poor countries in Latin America.
-According to Zirin, during the 2011 NBA lockout, as former commissioner of the NBA David Stern, "sat across the table from a constellation of the league’s stars, he became, per his usual style, openly contemptuous of the players...inability to understand' the financial challenges faced by ownership.”
-Zirin writes of the “plantation overseer” dynamic found in college and professional athletics in the United States and sees the racism in sports as an extension of the larger society´s culture: “If we accept that racism is still alive and well outside the arena, then sports would have to exist in a hermetically sealed, airtight environment in order to remain uninfected.
+Zirin writes about how the business relationships between the players and the owners of the sports franchises are affected by the fact that many professional athletes come from ghettos in the United States or poor countries in Latin America.
+According to Zirin, during the 2011 NBA lockout, as former commissioner of the NBA David Stern “sat across the table from a constellation of the league’s stars, he became, per his usual style, openly contemptuous of the players’ … inability to understand the financial challenges faced by ownership.”
+Zirin writes of the “plantation overseer” dynamic found in college and professional athletics in the United States and sees the racism in sports as an extension of the larger society’s culture: “If we accept that racism is still alive and well outside the arena, then sports would have to exist in a hermetically sealed, airtight environment in order to remain uninfected.
 Impossible.”

-Zirin remains a fan of the athletes and the games, but has come to dislike the corporate, packaged, sterile, business of sports.
-To him, pointing out how sports are used to promote militarism, calling out racist practices where they exists, and exposing the misuse of money does not detract from his appreciation of individual and team athletic achievement.
+Zirin remains a fan of the athletes and the games but has come to dislike the corporate packaged, sterile business of sports.
+To him, pointing out how sports are used to promote militarism, calling out racist practices where they exist, and exposing the misuse of money does not detract from his appreciation of individual and team athletic achievement.